voximplant/android-sdk-kotlin-demo/videocall/README.md

 # Voximplant Video Call Demo (Android)

-This demo demonstrates basic video call functionality of the Voximplant Android SDK.
+This demo demonstrates basic video call and screen sharing functionality of the Voximplant Android SDK.
 The application supports video calls between this Android app and other apps that use any Voximplant SDK.
 Based on MVVM architectural pattern.